MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Summary**

 Code-based test cases are an integral part of maintaining the security and reliability of your product.
 These tests should be small and fast and shouldn't have an impact on each other so they can be run in parallel.
-This makes it easy for developers to run these tests locally on their machine any time they make changes to the code without worrying about slowing down their development cycle.
+Code-based tests are easy for developers to run locally on their development machine anytime they make changes to the code without worrying about slowing down their development cycle.

 **Types, and relation to other sections**

+Common types of code-based test cases include:
+- unit tests,
-Common types of code-based test cases include unit tests, parameterized tests to cover functions with multiple input types, component testing to keep each test component separate, and mock testing to validate parts of the code that communicate with other services, without expanding the scope of the test to include those services themselves.
-As opposed to black box style tests, these tests are based on the code that is written instead of the functional requirements of the product.
+- parameterized tests to cover functions with multiple input types,
+- component tests to keep each test component separate, and
+- mock testing to validate parts of the code that communicate with other services, without expanding the scope of the test to include those services themselves.

+These tests are based on the internal code that is written, whereas black box tests are based on the external functional requirements of the product.

 **Goal**

 Through these tests, the goal is to achieve a high level of test coverage over your code.
-By actively tracking this coverage and its gaps, adding more tests that exercise all code paths will increase the confidence that your code is secure and reliable when any changes are made.
+You should actively track this coverage and its gaps, so that adding more tests that exercise all code paths increases the confidence that your code is secure and reliable when any changes are made.

 **Visual Studio**

 The test explorer tools in Visual Studio make it easy to run these tests frequently and get feedback on pass/fail rates and failure locations quickly.
-On top of this, many of the test frameworks support CodeLens features to see the test status at the location of the test itself, making adding and maintaining the suite of tests much easier.
+Many of the test frameworks also support CodeLens features to see the test status at the location of the test itself, making adding and maintaining the suite of tests easier.
 The Test Explorer also makes managing these tests easy, allowing for test groups, custom test playlists, filtering, sorting, searching, and more.

 For more information, see:

 - [Unit testing fundamentals - Visual Studio (Windows)](/visualstudio/test/unit-test-basics) - an introduction and overview
 - [Run unit tests with Test Explorer - Visual Studio (Windows)](/visualstudio/test/run-unit-tests-with-test-explorer#group-and-filter-the-test-list) - a deeper look at what's available to help manage the potentially large set of unit tests with the Test Explorer

-Visual Studio also comes with tools for tracking the code coverage that allow developers to ensure that code changes they make are covered by existing tests, or adding new tests to cover new and untested code paths.
-It also shows the code coverage percentage to ensure it's maintained above a target level for confidence in overall code quality.
+Visual Studio also comes with tools for tracking the code coverage.
+These tools enable you to ensure that code changes you make are covered by existing tests, or to add new tests to cover new and untested code paths.
+The tools also show the code coverage percentage to ensure it's maintained above a target level for confidence in overall code quality.

 For information about these tools, see [Code coverage testing - Visual Studio (Windows)](/visualstudio/test/using-code-coverage-to-determine-how-much-code-is-being-tested)